Application Monitoring: Dashboard#

 Tip

-verifying that parts are actually recognized by the vision system
+Verify that the components are actually identified by the vision system

 Vision Analysis#